tmorin/funclate/manual/advanced.md

 and then `closeElement()` has to be called to close the element.
 Between both invocations all other invocations will be related to children, sub-children and so one.

-`fcOpenVoidElement()` has to be used for element like 'input', 'br', 'hr' and so one.
+`openVoidElement()` has to be used for element like 'input', 'br', 'hr' and so one.

 `text()` has to be used to insert texts.

-`fcComment()` has to be used to insert HTML comments.
+`comment()` has to be used to insert HTML comments.

 ## Shadow DOM and light DOM